RobotLocomotion/drake/examples/hydroelastic/spatula_slip_control/README.md

-**WARNING**: According to issue [17681](https://github.com/RobotLocomotion/drake/issues/17681), only the legacy `//tools:drake_visualizer` application of days past, not MeshCat nor meldis, can draw wireframe of the contact surfaces.
+**WARNING**: According to issue [17681](https://github.com/RobotLocomotion/drake/issues/17681), neither MeshCat nor Meldis can draw wireframe of the contact surfaces.
-As a result, you will need `//tools:drake_visualizer` to visualize the difference between the `triangle` option and the default `polygon` option.
+As a result, you cannot currently see the difference between the `triangle` option and the default `polygon` option.
-However, `//tools:drake_visualizer` is only available in the older Ubuntu Focal, not Jammy.

 ## Other Options